移动选单

 荣誉认证

-Jonathon Milne is a Partner and Co-Head of the Litigation and Restructuring department in the Cayman Islands office of Conyers.
-Jonathon has extensive experience of complex litigation, insolvency and restructuring matters.
+Jonathon Milne is a partner and co-head of our Litigation and Restructuring department in the Cayman Islands.
+He has extensive experience in complex litigation, insolvency and restructuring matters.

-Jonathon is highly rated and recommended for litigation, restructuring and insolvency matters in the major legal directories.
-For example, independent sources for Legal 500 describe Jonathon as an “exceptional lawyer with impressive analytical and writing skills and deep knowledge and understanding of commercial law issues” and independent sources for Chambers Global say that Jonathon is “an extremely competent litigator with a wealth of restructuring and insolvency experience in the Cayman Islands”, “a superb communicator”, “incredibly professional, highly technically competent” and that “he inspires confidence.”
+He is highly regarded and recommended by leading legal directories for his outstanding work in litigation, restructuring, and insolvency.
+For example, an independent review by Legal 500 describes him as “an outstanding lawyer with superb analytical and writing skills and a deep knowledge and understanding of commercial law issues,” while an independent review by Chambers Global Guide calls him “an exceptional litigator with extensive experience in restructuring and insolvency in the Cayman Islands,” an “excellent communicator,” and “extremely professional and technically competent” and “trustworthy.”

 Experience Highlights

-• Acting and appearing on behalf a multi-national solar energy company (formerly listed on the Nasdaq stock exchange) in successfully discharging a Mareva injunction and removing receivers, and striking out a creditor’s winding up petition.
-See: Hudson Capital Solar Infrastructure v Sky Solar Holdings Ltd and Re Sky Solar Holdings Ltd
+• Appearing as lead advocate on behalf a multi-national solar energy company (formerly listed on the Nasdaq stock exchange) in successfully discharging a Mareva injunction and removing receivers, and striking out a creditor’s winding up petition (see Hudson Capital Solar Infrastructure v Sky Solar Holdings Ltd and Re Sky Solar Holdings Ltd)

 Professional Background